 In 1906, Mary Whiton Calkins published an article in Psychological Review asking for a reconciliation between these two schools of thought.
 Structuralism and functionalism were not so different, she argued, since both are principally concerned with the conscious self.
 Despite this, each side continued to cast aspersions.
 William James wrote that structuralism had "plenty of school, but no thought" (James, 1904), while Wilhelm Wundt dismissed functionalism as "literature."

 Structuralism was the first school of psychology and focused on breaking down mental processes into the most basic components.
 Researchers tried to understand the basic elements of consciousness using a method known as introspection.
-Wilhelm Wundt, founder of the first psychology lab, was an advocate of this position and is often considered the founder of structuralism, despite the fact that it was his student, Edward B. Titchener who first coined the term to describe this school of thought.
+Wilhelm Wundt, founder of the first psychology lab, is often associated with this school of thought despite the fact that it was his student Edward B. Titchener who first coined the term to describe this school of thought.

-While Wundt's work helped to establish psychology as a separate science and contributed methods to experimental psychology and Titchener's development of structuralism helped establish the very first "school" of psychology, the structuralism did not last long beyond Titchener's death.
+While Wundt's work helped to establish psychology as a separate science and contributed methods to experimental psychology, Wundt himself referred to his view of psychology as volunteerism and his theories tended to be much more holistic than the ideas that Titchener later introduced in the United States.
+Titchener's development of structuralism helped establish the very first "school" of psychology, but structuralism itself did not last long beyond Titchener's death.